stkent/amplify/README.md

 **Use this if you need to provide a structurally different prompt layout, require custom fonts, etc.**

 Provided by the `CustomLayoutPromptView` class.
 You provide the basic layouts to use, and any customization of the default strings you require.
 This prompt view can also be configured to auto-dismiss the thanks view after a given delay in milliseconds.
-The full set of available xml configuration hooks is shown below (remember to use the `app` xml namespace when setting these properties!):
+The full set of available XML configuration hooks is shown below (remember to use the `app` XML namespace when setting these properties!):

 ```xml
 <com.github.stkent.amplify.prompt.CustomLayoutPromptView